testpress/testpress_docs/docs/server-api/students-apis/videos.md

 # Videos
-Video API gives you access to read all the videos which can be accessed by the authenticated user.
+The Video API allows authenticated users to access and read all available videos.

 ## Get All Watched Videos